amitjoy/amitjoy.github.com/_posts/2016-02-02-Efficient-way-to-copy-objects-in-Java.md

 ### Benefits

 Now, if we execute the aforementioned client application, we can see that the current implementation is conforming to our **Deep Copy** paradigm.
 Even though **new** is not polymorphic, at runtime the polymorphic **clone** method invokes the actual **copy constructor** on the runtime type of **Result** object.

+### Solution

+Our approach should be to combine both the copy constructor and the clone method to deep copy an object in Java.